gracedli/gracedli.github.io/readme.txt

 ################################################################################################

-Documentation for Landing Page Theme by Bootstrapious - http://bootstrapious.com, rel.
-2015/11/19
+Documentation for Black and White Template by Bootstrapious - http://bootstrapious.com, rel.
+2015/12/07

 ################################################################################################